Dulce de leche: Preparation

 The most basic recipe calls for slowly simmering milk and sugar, stirring almost constantly until the sugar dissolves (baking soda then can be added), after more constant stirring (between 1.5 – 2 hours) until the mixture thickens and finally turns a rich brown golden-brown colour.

 Other ingredients such as vanilla may be added for flavor.
 Much of the water in the milk evaporates and the mix thickens; the resulting dulce de leche is usually about a sixth of the volume of the milk used.
 The transformation that occurs in preparation is caused by a combination of two common non-enzymatic browning reactions called caramelization and the Maillard reaction.

-Another method of preparation, similar to Russian boiled condensed milk known as "varyonaya sgushchyonka" (Ukrainian "shushchene moloko"), involves using canned or boxed sweetened condensed milk and cooking it in a pressure cooker for 20 to 25 minutes for a light color and slightly soft consistency, or 40 to 45 minutes for a darker color and firmer consistency.
+Another method of preparation, similar to Russian boiled condensed milk known as "varyonaya sgushchyonka" (Ukrainian "zgushchene moloko"), involves using canned or boxed sweetened condensed milk and cooking it in a pressure cooker for 20 to 25 minutes for a light color and slightly soft consistency, or 40 to 45 minutes for a darker color and firmer consistency.
 If using condensed milk from a box, it should be wrapped in about 5 to 6 layers of aluminum foil to prevent it from bursting.

 It is also possible to place the condensed milk in a glass jar and boil it in the pressure cooker.
 In this method, different ingredients can also be added to the sweetened condensed milk, such as shredded coconut or peanuts.
 However, certain precautions need to be taken, such as wrapping the jar with a kitchen towel and lining the pressure cooker with another kitchen towel so that the bottom of the jar does not touch the cooker (as contact may cause the glass to shatter).
 The cooking time is similar to the previous method (around 35 to 40 minutes).
 Water should be added to the pressure cooker – enough to cover the cans, boxes, or jars of condensed milk.
 A small amount of vinegar can be added to the water in the pressure cooker to prevent it from becoming discolored at the bottom.
 In all cases, once ready, it is important to let the dulce de leche cool completely, which takes about 2 hours.

 Use

-Dulce de leche can be eaten alone, but is more commonly used as a topping or filling for other sweet foods, such as cakes, churros, cookies (see alfajor), waffles, flan cakes (aka crème caramel (known as pudim among Portuguese-speakers, and not to be confused with British pie-like variant of flan), fruits like bananas and candied figs, and ice creams; it is also a popular spread on crepes (panqueques), obleas (wafers), and toast.
+Dulce de leche can be eaten alone, but is more commonly used as a topping or filling for other sweet foods, such as cakes (see Maria Luisa cake), churros, cookies (see alfajor), waffles, flan cakes (aka crème caramel (known as pudim among Portuguese-speakers, and not to be confused with British pie-like variant of flan), fruits like bananas and candied figs, and ice creams; it is also a popular spread on crepes (panqueques), obleas (wafers), and toast.